greenelab/deep-review/sections/02_intro.md

 parameters that exist for deep neural networks.
 The convergence of these factors currently makes deep learning extremely adaptable and capable of addressing the nuanced differences of each domain to which it is applied.

+While deep learning shows increased flexibility over other machine learning approaches, as seen in the remainder of this review, it requires large training sets in order to fit the hidden layers, as well as accurate labels for the supervised learning applications.
+This is one of the primary drivers for its usefulness in some areas of biology and medicine and comparatively lower impact in others.
+At the same time, this highlights the potentially even larger role that it may play in future research, given the increases in data in all areas of biomedicine.
+It is also important to see it as a branch of machine learning and acknowledge that it has the same limitations as other approaches in that field.
+In particular, the results are still dependent on the underlying study design and the usual caveats of correlation versus causation still apply - a more precise answer is only better than a less precise one if it answers the correct question.

 ### Will deep learning transform the study of human disease?